 Columbia College welcomes students with academic credit from other institutions.
-A student who has earned more than 6 college credits after high school completion is considered a transfer student.
 Transfer applicants must present a minimum 2.0 cumulative grade point average.
 Only grades of C or above are accepted in transfer.
-If fewer than 24 hours are accepted, transfer applicants must also submit their high school transcript (class rank, ACT/ SAT, grade point average) in addition to college coursework.
+If fewer than 24 hours are accepted, transfer applicants will be considered for admission on the asis of thei high school record (class rank, ACT/SAT, grade point average) in addition to college coursework.
+A student who has earned more than six college credits after high school copletion is considered a transfer student.